 5 Magnificent Waterfalls within an Hour of Asheville, NC

 Asheville, NC is located in the foothills of the beautiful Blue Ridge mountains.
-Many have probably heard of this area due to its’ reputation as a foodie city and irreverent tourist destination.
-However, the real highlight of this area is its’ close proximity to natural wonders, a benefit which is sadly overlooked by most tourists.
+While many have probably heard of this city due to its’ reputation as a foodie city and irreverent tourist destination, the real highlight of a visit to Asheville is that you will be within easy driving distance to numerous natural wonders, a benefit which is sadly overlooked by most tourists.

 The Western North Carolina region is home to over 200 waterfalls, with adjacent Transylvania county referred to as “the Land of the Waterfalls.”
-Many of these waterfalls are easily accessible via a short hike, and some are even located right off the highway.
+Many of these waterfalls are viewable via a short hike, with a handful being located right off the highway.

 Catawba is one of the closest closest waterfall hikes, and also one of the most picturesque in the region.
 A simple 1.5 mile trek leads you to a gorgeous 100 foot tall, multi-tiered wonder.
 This relatively easy trail within the beautiful Pisgah National Forest is a gorgeous way to spend a day out in nature far away from all the city congestion.